Identa-agent/Identa/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Identa is an MLflow-shaped evaluation and migration substrate for notebook-driven agent experimentation.
-It provides a zero-friction experience for **LangGraph**, **PydanticAI**, and **LangChain** agents with multi-resolution performance tracking, structural drift detection, and automated model-binding migrations.
+Identa is a Behavioral Intelligence platform providing an MLflow-shaped evaluation and migration substrate for notebook-driven agent experimentation.
+It delivers a zero-friction experience for **LangGraph**, **PydanticAI**, and **LangChain** agents, ensuring developers have a comprehensive suite for multi-resolution performance tracking, structural drift detection, and automated model-binding migrations.

+## What is Identa?

+Identa serves as the foundational platform for agent observability, reproducibility, and rigorous evaluation.
+By bridging the gap between rapid experimentation and production readiness, it enables developers to:
+- **Track Agent Behavior:** Observe fine-grained execution metrics at the node level across your agent architectures.
+- **Detect Drift:** Identify both structural changes and behavioral shifts in your agents through advanced metrics and semantic evaluation (Standard, Vanguard, and Hybrid tracks).
+- **Automate Migrations:** Confidently swap underlying LLMs or toolings using structurally-aware migration plans.
+- **Reproduce Runs:** Persist full execution contexts to precisely replay and debug past interactions.

+By combining powerful **CLI workflows** with intuitive **SDK integration patterns**, Identa ensures that developers can seamlessly integrate robust behavioral analytics into their existing AI lifecycles.

 ## The Alignment Triangle 📐